OpenWaterFoundation/owf-lib-viz-highcharts-js/Timeseries/TS-Tool-line-symbology/README.md

 });
 ```

 Additionally, html is not compatible with .json format.
-Any html options specifiers, such as tooltip pointFormat, should be specified in teh index.html constructor:
+Any html options specifiers, such as tooltip pointFormat, should be specified in the index.html constructor:

 ```
 $.get('data-prep/example-streamflow.csv', function(csvData) {